airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 ## Architecture Overview

-The architecture of our FastAgency application consists of two main components: the **FastAgency Mesop App** and the **FastAgency FastAPI App**.
-These components work together to provide a seamless interface between the client and the underlying AutoGen workflows.
+At a high level we have two FastAgency applications: the **FastAgency Mesop App** and the **FastAgency FastAPI App**.
+These applications work together to provide a seamless interface between the client and the underlying AutoGen workflows.

 ![Mesop FastAPI](../images/mesop_fastapi.png)